HONEY · GRAYANOTOXIN (VIA ERICACEAE FORAGE)

 This produces a structural exposure mechanism distinct from any individual beekeeper's intent:

 The point is not a specific producer.
-The point is that the structural restructuring of the industry, driven by environmental conditions that themselves include the Air vector documented elsewhere on this site, produced predictable foraging corridors.
+The point is that the structural restructuring of the industry — whatever its causal weighting — produced predictable foraging corridors.
 Those corridors and the bloom maps of Ericaceae-family plants are both publicly available.
-Their relationship is the subject of the entry — not any individual operator.
+Their relationship is the subject of the entry.
+The site does not claim that EMF or any other single factor is the dominant cause of CCD; the load-bearing observation is that the industry restructured, and that the restructured economy routes bees through predictable corridors regardless of why.